NielsIH/SnapSpot/docs/MARKER_TYPES_WORKFLOW.md

 - Define custom marker types with shape, color, size, and label
 - Support directional markers (arrows) with rotation
 - Custom markers can optionally have photos (like photo markers today)
-- Marker types scoped globally or per-map (same pattern as metadata definitions)
+- Marker types are scoped globally (map-specific scoping dropped for simplicity, can be added later)
 - Existing photo and line marker types become built-in, non-deletable definitions
 - Export/import marker type definitions alongside map data
 - Compatible with the existing custom metadata system